You can learn more about nutrition in the NASM CNC curriculum.

-This blog post will introduce 4 common diets and their nutritional significance and health benefits.
+This guide will introduce 5 common diets and their nutritional significance and health benefits.

 Let's get started!